No. 5 Gonzaga beats No. 25 Texas Tech 69-55 in Phoenix - NewsBreak

 No. 5 Gonzaga beats No. 25 Texas Tech 69-55 in Phoenix

-Gonzaga went into its game against Texas Tech expecting to be pushed, poked and prodded.
-The Red Raiders may have a new coach, but they still have one of college basketball 's most aggressive defenses.
+PHOENIX (AP) — Gonzaga went into its game against Texas Tech expecting to be pushed, poked and prodded.
+The Red Raiders may have a new coach, but they still have one of college basketball’s most aggressive defenses.

 The key to withstanding it would be to execute and not get frustrated.